-Hawaii telescope protests draw supporters to defend project
+Supporters say Hawaii telescope will bring jobs, knowledge

 HONOLULU (AP) — A giant telescope planned for Hawaii’s tallest mountain will enhance humanity’s knowledge of the universe and bring quality, high-paying jobs, supporters said as protesters blocked construction for a second week.

 An international consortium plans to build the $1.4 billion Thirty Meter Telescope at the top of Mauna Kea, which some Native Hawaiians believe is sacred.
+Protesters blocked the road to the top of the mountain for the 12th day Friday after more than 100 telescope supporters rallied Thursday in front of the state Capitol.

+They held signs with messages like “Support Culture and Science” and “Move Forward Not Backward” and waved at passing cars.
+Some drivers honked in support.

-The Hawaii Supreme Court last year ruled the project had a valid permit, clearing the way for construction to begin after a decadelong battle.
+Opponents of the telescope have gotten more attention than supporters as their protest has prevented crews from starting construction.
+The Hawaii Supreme Court last year ruled that the project had a valid permit, clearing the way for work to begin after a decadelong battle.

-Opponents of the telescope have gotten more attention than supporters as they have blocked a road for 11 days to prevent construction crews from starting their work.
-The protesters say building another telescope on a peak that already has 13 observatories will further desecrate the mountain on the Big Island.
+Protesters say building another telescope on a peak that already has 13 observatories will further desecrate the mountain on the Big Island.

 But supporters also are impassioned about why they believe the telescope belongs on Mauna Kea, which has the best conditions for viewing the night sky in the Northern Hemisphere.